tomalrussell/nismod_teaching_kit/docs/lecture_10/Lecture_10.1.md

----
-title: Mini-Lecture 10.1 - Assessing infrastructure asset vulnerability
+# Mini-Lecture 10.1 - Assessing infrastructure asset vulnerability
-keywords:
--   Asset vulnerability
--   Climate hazards
-authors:
--   Olivia Becher
----

 Estimating climate risks to infrastructure systems entails assessing the performance of infrastructure assets, individually and in combination.